NVIDIA/gvdb-voxels/README.md

    2. If you're using the **CMake command line**, you can also do this by specifying `-DGVDB_BUILD_OPENVDB=ON -DGVDB_BUILD_OPENVDB_SAMPLES=ON`.
 3. Finally, generate and build the CMake project.
 Now you can run GVDB with OpenVDB!

+### To build the NanoVDB sample:

+1. Download NanoVDB from the OpenVDB repository at https://github.com/AcademySoftwareFoundation/openvdb/tree/feature/nanovdb/nanovdb.
+Since NanoVDB is a header-only library, there's no need to build OpenVDB.
+2. In CMake, set `GVDB_NANOVDB_INCLUDE_DIR` to the path to NanoVDB (this folder contains a `nanovdb` folder which contains `NanoVDB.h`), set `GVDB_BUILD_NANOVDB` to `ON`, and set `GVDB_BUILD_NANOVDB_SAMPLES` to `ON`.
+3. Finally, generate and build the CMake project.
+Now you can run the `gNanoVDB` sample!

 ## License

 ==========================

 BSD 3-clause.
 Please refer to [LICENSE.txt](https://github.com/NVIDIA/gvdb-voxels/blob/master/LICENSE.txt).

 © 2020 NVIDIA